Whether I'm downsizing and moving or simply looking for extra income, I like convenient and easy ways to make a sale.

 You can make money on Craigslist.
 It all has to do with liquidation.
-In order to be successful selling things on Craigslist, there are a few steps you'll want to take to make sure your time is well spent.
+To successfully sell things on Craigslist, there are a few steps you'll want to take to ensure your time is well spent.
 Here's a summary of what to do:

 - Select your item for sale.